A Bird With One Eye by Rachel Mangini

 her with her mother from this table daily.

 “Liz,” she yelled.
 A quick sharp blush bled across my cheeks.
 I waved.
-Standing stupidly with the door of the café in my hand, letting the air
+Standing stupidly with the door of the café in my hand, letting the air conditioning out.

 “Come, join.”
 Her slender, graceful fingers beckoned me.